aleen42/PersonalWiki/git/commit_message_convention/commit_message_convention.md

 - **Issue**: the identification of issues, like GitHub Issue ID or JIRA Issue ID, related to commits.
 - **MR/PR**: the identification of merge or pull requests, related to commits.
 - **Message Body**: a more detailed description after a subject.

+Certainly, we can use some helpful tools to lint our commit messages before commits or even to integrate with CI to handle unconventional commit messages. [**husky**](https://github.com/typicode/husky) is one of my choices for registering git hooks so that we can lint messages before committing.
+In addition, [**commitlint**](https://github.com/marionebl/commitlint) is one of the best tool for checking messages with the format above.